elateifsara/aiwondergirls-icu-ops/README.md

     Prevention and management of COVID-19 among patients with diabetes: an appraisal of the literature' https://pubmed.ncbi.nlm.nih.gov/32405783/

-The backend is developed on MLRun,Iguazio platforms using nuclio serveless functions.
-These functions are devloped to do datapreprocessing, training the model, serving the model with REST APIs.
-These functions can be run locally or on a cluster with auto_mount().
-These are especially helpful for large scale distributed processing as well as computing.
-NLP Question Answering system using custom trained BERT model on the NLP dataset and LGBM,XGB models are serverless nuclio functions.
+We developed the backend on MLRun and the Iguazio platform using nuclio serverless functions.
+These nuclio functions do data preprocessing, training the model, serving the model with REST APIs.
+The functions can be run locally or on a cluster with auto_mount().
+These are especially helpful for large-scale distributed processing as well as computing.

-UI
+The NLP Question Answering system using custom trained BERT model on the NLP dataset, and the LGBM, XGB models are serverless nuclio functions.
- The User interface is built in python using stremlit library and access the REST apis of serving functions created in MLRUN platform.
- To run the user interface, download the UI directory to local system and run
+The User interface(UI) is built in python using the Streamlit library.
+The UI can access the REST APIs of the serving functions created in the MLRun.
+To run the user interface, download the UI directory to the local system and run.

        streamlit run icuops.py